Discerning Priestly Celibacy

 Frequently asked questions about celibacy

 What if I have been sexually active in the past?
 Does that mean I cannot be a priest?
-No. But you must now be in the process of embracing chastity.
+No. But now you must be in the process of embracing chastity.
 Saint Augustine led a very disordered life in his youth, but he abandoned his impure ways when he decided to live fully as a Catholic.
-There should be a significant period of "sexual sobriety" before entering the seminary, normally at least two years.
+There must be a significant period of “sexual sobriety” before entering the seminary, normally at least two years.

-I am afraid I won't be able to remain chaste.
+I am afraid I will not be able to remain chaste.
 If you ask God, He will give you abundant graces to live a chaste life.
-You must respond to those graces by making chaste choices.
+You must respond to those graces by making chaste decisions.
 As you grow in chastity and it becomes a habit of your life, you will experience strength and ease in living it.
 Celibacy is a serious commitment that must be at the center of discernment; it is not for everyone, but it is possible for those who are called.

 Why can’t priests marry?